nguyenvukhang/kitty2/docs/kittens/custom.rst

-If you would like your kitten to have access to the contents of the screen and/or the scrollback buffer, you just need to add an annotation to the ``handle_result()`` function, telling kitty what kind of input your kitten would like.
+If you would like your kitten to have access to the contents of the screen and/or the scrollback buffer, you just need to add an annotation to the ``handle_result()`` function, telling alatty what kind of input your kitten would like.
 For example:

 .. code-block:: py

     from typing import List
-    from kitty.boss import Boss
+    from alatty.boss import Boss

     # in main, STDIN is for the kitten process and will contain
     # the contents of the screen
     def main(args: List[str]) -> str:
         return sys.stdin.read()

-    # in handle_result, STDIN is for the kitty process itself, rather
+    # in handle_result, STDIN is for the alatty process itself, rather
     # than the kitten process and should not be read from.
     from kittens.tui.handler import result_handler
     @result_handler(type_of_input='text')